leanderthiele/nuvoid_production/README_mysql.txt

 When I increase the objective evaluation time to 20 sec, we still have a lot of head node SQL processes but they are idle -- as expected.
 Hopefully sysadmins won't hate us for this...

+---- CLEANING OPTUNA DB ----
+This is sometimes necessary to delete trials which are spuriously recorded as 'RUNNING'.
+The tricky thing is that there are a bunch of tables with a foreign key constraint on the trial_id column into the trials table, with the default referential action set up such that one can't delete stuff.
+In order to clean, do the following:

+[pseudocode!]

+$ mysql -u root
+mysql> use optunadb

+!
+The following may not be required again as I changed our global optunadb already, so perhaps it's just for reference. for table_name in [heartbeats,
+                   intermediate_values,
+                   params,
+                   system_attributes,
+                   user_attributes,
+                   values] do
+        mysql> alter table trial_${table_name} drop foreign key trial_${table_name}_ibfk_1;
+        mysql> alter table trial_${table_name} add constraint trial_${table_name}_ibfk_1 foreign key (trial_id) references trials (trial_id) on delete cascade;
+done

+!
+Make sure no optuna processes are actually running, otherwise this will likely break some stuff... for bad_state in [RUNNING, FAIL] do
+        mysql> delete from trials where state='${bad_state}'